richardanaya/voir/README.md

 # Voir

-Voir is a minimalistic routing system for templated pages in single page applications.
+Voir is a minimalistic routing/rendering system for single page applications.
 I have observed there are three basic operations that occur during the page lifecycle.

-* initial loading on visitation of a route
+* initial loading on first visit of a route
 * setting of page state on navigation to a route
 * rendering and rerendering of a current route